What Is Electricity? Understanding Volts, Amps, Watts, Ohms, AC and DC

-In this tutorial, you'll learn all about volts, watts, amps, ohms, current, power, resistance and kilowatt hours (kWh).
+This guide explains all about volts, amps, watts.
 The equations are really quite simple, and you'll find some examples on how to apply them to home appliances.

 Want to test yourself?
 See how you perform in Quiz A, B and C at the end of each section.

-Please share this guide on Pinterest, Facebook or other social media if you find it useful.
+Please share a link to this guide on Pinterest, Facebook or other social media if you find it useful.

 What is an Electric Current?